“But It Only Snows Once a year”

 WE DON’t have long johns or thermals

 If you don’t have any high-tech woven super suits, worry not, because you have perfectly usable undergarment in the kid’s drawers.
-Go grab a pair of pajamas and put them on BEFORE you bundle them tight in a long sleeve shirt and coat.
-Jeans work fine for snow, but will eventually get wet.
+Go grab a pair of pajamas and put them on BEFORE you bundle them tightly in a long sleeve shirt and coat.
+Honestly, my kids have so many pairs of comfy pajamas.
+Last Christmas I even bought us all matching onesies!
+It can be so fun to match your child’s pajamas.
+Plus, onesies are so comfy, especially during the winter when the temperature starts to drop!
+Anyway, jeans work fine for snow, but will eventually get wet.
 BONUS POINTS if you have a pair of waterproof jogging/gym pants to throw on over the denim for THREE layers of protection.

 winter Boots.
 They ummm…. cost a lot!